maths/moodle-qbank_gitsync/doc/importrepotomoodle.md

 you will also need to specify `--targetcategory` or `--targetcategoryname`.
 See the [README file](../README.md#Using-subsets-of-materials) for more information on subselections and targeting.

-If your questions are [YAML difference files](useyaml.md), set `useyaml` flag `-y`.
-You will need a defaults file.
-You will need a defaults file.
-You can specify a file as an argument (`--defaultfile` or `-o`).
-If you do not specify a defaults file, the one recorded in the manifest file on repo creation will be used, or the default file.

 ## Scenario 2: Re-importing questions into Moodle when the manifest file already exists

 You should specify the manifest file path and context will be extracted from that.